 Assessments

-We have worked hard to make sure our school curriculum is rigourous, ambitious and appropriately challenging.
+We have worked hard to make sure our school curriculum is rigorous, ambitious and appropriately challenging.
 We want it to open doors for our pupils in terms of opportunities and mindset.

 Assessment is a crucial part of teaching and learning.
 It is how we know what the children have understood and remembered so that we can adjust our planning and teaching accordingly.
 This results in greater retention of taught material.